-Remote Control - battery or rechargeable?Updated a year ago
+Remote Control - battery or rechargeable?Updated 2 years ago

 You will only need to charge your remote control if you received it before July 1st, 2020 (Scroll down for information on remotes shipped after July 1st, 2020)